 - 1) Mechanical installation of the servo/s.
-If your aircraft does not have predetermined location and control linkage you need to find a suitable location for the servo/s installation. - 2) Mechanical installation of the instruments on the panel: Eclipse + Autopilot Control Unit ACU. - 3) Electrical installation: wirings between Eclipse / ACU and between ACU / servos. - 4) Ground based test and configuration of the autopilot system. - 5) Flight based test and calibration of the autopilot system.
+If your aircraft does not have predetermined location and control linkage you need to find a suitable location for the servo/s installation.Consult the aircraft manufacturer in case of doubt. - 2) Mechanical installation of the instruments on the panel: Eclipse + Autopilot Control Unit ACU. - 3) Electrical installation: wirings between Eclipse / ACU and between ACU / servos. - 4) Ground based test and configuration of the autopilot system. - 5) Flight based test and calibration of the autopilot system.